Revelation (band): Biography

-Against Nature Split: The dual operation of Revelation and Against Nature appears to have tapered off after 2010.
-Against Nature’s last known release was Chasing Eagles (2010) via Bland Hand Records.
+The dual operation of Revelation and Against Nature appears to have tapered off after 2010.
+Against Nature's last known release was Chasing Eagles (2010) via Bland Hand Records.
 By 2011, the band focused primarily on the Revelation moniker, though no new studio albums have been released since Release (2008).

-Recent Status: As of 2025, Revelation remains active, with John Brenner and Bert Hall, Jr. as core members.
+As of 2025, Revelation remains active, with John Brenner and Bert Hall, Jr. as core members.
 The band has focused on reissues and live performances rather than new studio material.
 In 2023, Shadow Kingdom Records reissued Never Comes Silence on vinyl and CD, indicating ongoing interest in their back catalog.

+On July 31, 2026, John Brenner died from stomach cancer.